How to Build Your Team as a New Manager

 You are excited that you have been promoted to a leadership position, and you are about to meet your new team.
 What is the best advice from new manager training experts for pulling your team together and establishing yourself as an effective and trustworthy leader they want to follow?

-Your First Three Steps to Building Your Team
+Your First Four Steps to Building Your Team

 To begin to build your team as a new manager or supervisor: